NigelWGMajor/_vsc_json/README.md

 Other options include

 - opening in the browser
+- sorting the active JSON file alphabetically from the editor toolbar or command palette
 - saving as Json
 - toggle light/dark mode
 - toggle Pascall/Camel casing